Basic Automation¶

 This chapter describes the basic automation features provided by FIRERPA.
-More advanced usage will be covered later.
-This chapter introduces some commonly used basic function interfaces.
+More advanced features will be introduced in later chapters.
+Here we present some commonly used basic function interfaces.

 Get Device Information¶

-Gets current device information such as device name, screen size, screen orientation, and the current application.
+Retrieve current device information, such as device name, screen size, screen orientation, and the currently running application.

 d.device_info()